WebAssembly/component-model/design/mvp/Concurrency.md

 thread created implicitly for the initial export call or some thread transitively created by that thread) must call `task.return`.

 Once `task.return` is called, the task is in the "returned" state.
+Calling `task.return` when not in the "started" state traps.

 ### Borrows